 Material Selection for CCS applications

-The methodology is supported by a material selection chart, which covers a wide range of operating condition
+The material selection chart, which covers a wide range of operating conditions relevant to CCS wells, explicitly accounting for:

 • CO₂ phase conditions